timster85/python-for-devops-aug-2022/README.md

 * buildspec.yml
 * fix make file with steps add the deploy steps
 * Same steps used above from AWS container registry
-* Create a build project
+* Create a build project.

 ### Build issues